Causes of Urticaria pigmentosa

-The health care provider may prescribe other kinds of medicines symptoms from severe and unusual forms of urticaria pigmentosa.
+Your provider may prescribe other kinds of medicine to treat symptoms of severe and unusual forms of urticaria pigmentosa.

-In adults, urticaria pigmentosa systemic mastocytosis.
-This is a serious condition that can affect the bones, brain and nerves, and digestive system.
+In adults, urticaria pigmentosa can lead to systemic mastocytosis.
+This is a serious condition that can affect bones, the brain, nerves, and the digestive system.

 When to Contact a Health Professional

 Call your health care provider if you notice symptoms of urticaria pigmentosa.

 Habif TP.
 Urticaria and angioedema.
 In: Habif TP, ed.
 Clinical Dermatology.
 5th ed.
 St. Louis, MO: Elsevier Mosby; 2009:chap 6.